The Washington University HIPAA Privacy Office has created HIPAA Hints to provide guidance for some of the most common privacy issues.

-- Prior to emailing PHI to a patient, obtain the patient’s consent (link to consent).
+- Prior to emailing PHI to a patient, obtain the patient’s consent.
 Our consent form explains the risks associated with email communication and informs the patient that email communications are considered part of the medical record.

 Guidelines for faxing PHI

 - Always use a cover sheet and do not include PHI on the fax cover sheet.

 - The fax cover sheet should include:Sender’s name, facility, telephone and fax number; Number of pages being faxed, including the cover sheet; Intended recipient’s name, faciilty, telephone, and fax number